-- However, if there are more than one consumer group, one instance from each of these groups can read from one single partition.
+- However, if there is more than one consumer group, one instance from each of these groups can be read from one single partition.

-- If the number of consumers exceed the number of partitions, then there will be some inactive consumers.
-For example, there are 6 partitions in total and there are 8 consumers in a single consumer groups.
+- If the number of consumers exceeds the number of partitions, then there will be some inactive consumers.
+For example, there are 6 partitions in total and there are 8 consumers in a single consumer group.
 In this case, there will be 2 inactive consumers.

-- Zookeeper is a must required component in Kafka ecosystem.
+- Zookeeper is a must-required component in the Kafka ecosystem.

 - Zookeeper helps in managing Kafka brokers

-- It also helps in leader election of partitions.
+- It also helps in the leader election of partitions.

-- It also manages topic configurations like number of partitions a topic has, leader of the partitions for a topic.
+- It also manages topic configurations like the number of partitions a topic has, the leader of the partitions for a topic.